-At Shutterstock, consumers have the option to purchase a monthly or yearly subscription, which gives them access to image library and up to 750 image downloads per month.
-For those who only need a few images, there is also an à la carte model, where users can pay to download a finite number of images (i.e. 2, 5, or 25).
+At Shutterstock, customers have the option to purchase a monthly or yearly subscription, which gives them access to our image library and up to 750 image downloads per month.
+For those who only need a few images, there are on demand image packs, where users can pay to download a finite number of images (i.e. 5 or 25).

 As a Stock Photographer, How Can I Stand Out?